ernestbies/random-number-generator/README.md

-# random-numbers-page
+# Random Number Generator

-Random numbers page.
+Random number generator created with HTML, CSS and JavaScript only.